B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 ::

-    -g, --schema-directory      (Required) Path to the schema's directory (default: None).
+    -g, --schema-directory      (Required) Path to the schema's directory.

-    -o, --output-directory      (Required) Path to the output directory where the report HTML files will be created (default: None).
+    -o, --output-directory      (Required) Path to the output directory where the report HTML files will be created.

     --gl, --genes-list          (Optional) Path to a file with the list of loci in the schema that the process should analyse (one per line, full paths or loci IDs)